keithledgerwood/WICLab-guide/004-salesforce.md

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/004/image6.png "image_tooltip")

-9. While you’re here, click the **View Setup Instructions **button.
+9. While you’re here, click **View Setup Instructions**.
 This will open org-specific instructions for setting up Salesforce to receive SAML 2.0 assertions from your Okta org.
 It will open in a new tab which you’ll refer to later on.
 10. Go back to the tab where the Okta administration UI is open: